wsttiger/cudaqx/libs/qec/README.md

 - Real-time decoding capabilities for quantum feedback
 - Integration with CUDA-Q quantum program execution

+## Optional Dependencies

-Note: if you would like to use our Tensor Network Decoder, you will need additional dependencies installed.
-You can install them with `pip install cudaq-qec[tensor-network-decoder]`.
+Some decoders require additional dependencies to operate.
+You can install them with

+- `pip install cudaq-qec[tensor-network-decoder]` for the Tensor Network Decoder
+- `pip install cudaq-qec[trt-decoder]` for the TensorRT Decoder

 ## Getting Started